dbt-labs/docs.getdbt.com/website/docs/reference/macro-properties.md

 ---
 title: Macro properties
+id: macro-properties
 ---

+import PropsCallout from '/snippets/_config-prop-callout.md';

-Macro properties can be declared in `.yml` files, except in the `dbt_project.yml` files.
+Macro properties can be declared in `.yml` files, except in the `dbt_project.yml` files. <PropsCallout title={frontMatter.title}/>  <br />

-You can name these files `whatever_you_want.yml`, and nest them arbitrarily deeply in sub-folders.
+ You can name these files `whatever_you_want.yml`, and nest them arbitrarily deeply in sub-folders:

 <File name='macros/<filename>.yml'>